Neuropsychology faculty research

 Our program emphasizes the scientist-practitioner model, thus fellows are expected to engage in both clinical activity and research.
-The extent of involvement in research is tailored to each fellow’s interests and career goals, though within the two-year fellowship all fellows are expected at minimum to be involved in the development and preparation of at least one report suitable for publication based on their involvement in a research project under the guidance of one of the faculty.
-This could take the form of a published abstract and corresponding poster presentation, or the co-authoring of a, empirical or review manuscript or book chapter.
+The extent of involvement in research is tailored to each fellow’s interests and career goals, though within the two-year fellowship all fellows are expected at minimum to be involved in the development and preparation of at least one manuscript suitable for publication based on their involvement in a research project under the guidance of one of the faculty.
+This could take the form of being lead or co-author of an empirical or review manuscript or book chapter.

 Fellow involvement in research may take several forms, depending on the interests of the fellow and faculty, available projects and data sets, as well as projects in development.
 Some examples of projects in which fellows have been involved and that reflect the diversity of opportunities include:

 - Participating in neuroimaging studies:Fellows become closely involved with an ongoing project including assisting with scanning, and learning about data processing and analysis.
 In collaboration with faculty, fellows define a hypothesis that can be addressed by the fellow using existing data.
 For example, fellows have examined fMRI correlates of pain in MS, and subjective working memory in relation to cortical thickness in amnestic MCI.

 - Using archival data to examine hypotheses of interest: Some examples include examining the profile of executive functions in adults with TBI, exploring embedded test validity indicators in clinical patient samples; and evaluating the relationship between pain and cognitive in patients with multiple sclerosis.